longturn/freeciv21/docs/Coding/packaging.rst

   to look at where files are being stored (in this example the `stage` step), evaluate environment variables and generally try to troubleshoot any error messages you are getting.

-* If you are doing a lot of runs of ``snapcraft`` during development, it is good to start with a clean slate.
+* If you are doing a lot of runs of ``snapcraft`` during development, it is good to start with a clean state.
   You can clean the environment with: ``sudo snapcraft clean``.

 * You can run the snap in a shell as well to troubleshoot with ``snap run --shell freeciv21.freeciv21-client``.